of Paul Wilson

 Gorbachev Revolution (1989).
 He has worked as a producer

-on three CBC national radio shows, The Arts Tonight, Morningside,
+on three national radio shows, The Arts Tonight, Morningside,

 and This Morning, where he produced interviews for